October 13, 2012

 This billion dollar project began in 2009 and the Kiewit Construction Company has not experienced one major injury during that time, and this accident comes as a shock to everyone.
 David Soterro with the Metropolitan Transit Authority claims that even though the company has worked a total of 4.5 million man hours without injuries, accidents still happen.
 Whether or not the company has a great safety record, no worker should have to lose his life while on the job.

 If someone you love has been injured or killed while in the job, don’t wait another moment to take action and seek the financial compensation you deserve for your loss, any medical bills as well as lost wages.
-Contact Hecht Kleeger & Damashek today for a trusted and experienced attorney who can help you with all of your legal needs!
+Contact our NYC construction accident lawyers at Hecht Kleeger & Damashek today for a trusted and experienced attorney who can help you with all of your legal needs!